PSLmodels/OG-Core/README.md

 Note that, depending on your machine, a full model run (solving for the full time path equilibrium for the baseline and reform policies) can take from a few to several hours of compute time.

+If you run into errors running the example script, please open a new issue in the OG-USA repo with a description of the issue and any relevant tracebacks you receive.

 ## Citing OG-USA